+To secure and register your brand name it must be unique, not too similar to another registered name, and shouldn’t contain any restricted wording.
 Keep in mind your LLC name should contain the words ‘Limited Liability Company’ or ‘Limited Company’.
-Abbreviations for these words like ‘L.C.’ or ‘L.L.C’ are also acceptable.
+Abbreviations like ‘L.C.’ or ‘L.L.C’ are also acceptable.

 Filing Fee: $40

-EIN is short for Employer Identification Number, which is kind of like a Social Security Number for your business.
+An EIN is short for Employer Identification Number, which is kind of like a Social Security Number for your business.
 It’s typically required for business bank accounts, helps with state/federal taxes, and is needed to legally hire employees.

 An Operating Agreement is an internal document that protects the legal stature of your LLC.
 It irons out the functional and financial aspects of your LLC and how they’re governed.
 Writing an Operating Agreement will ensure that your LLC is secure, even if one of the owners of the business leaves for example.

 Although in Kentucky it’s not required that you have one, it is a best practice.

 Action Step: Look through our list of the best LLC Operating Agreement templates online and choose the one you prefer.
 From there, quickly customize and have it looked over by a professional (if possible).

 By opening a business bank account for your Kentucky LLC you’ll benefit from all the perks banks offer to their business clients.
 Options like Chase and other national banks offer tons of perks to startups.

 Can you use your current bank?
 Sure, just open up a unique, branded, business account that’s totally separate and you should be fine.
 No mixing business and personal accounts!
 Then connect your account to a reliable accounting software to begin managing financials in a responsible way.